deuxfleurs-org/garage/doc/book/src/reference_manual/s3_compatibility.md

 | PutBucketWebsite             | Partially implemented (see below)|
 | UploadPart                   | Implemented                      |

-- **CreateBucket:** Garage does not yet accept creating buckets or giving access using API calls, it has to be done using the CLI tools.
-CreateBucket will return a 200 if the bucket exists and user has write access, and a 403 Forbidden in all other cases.

-- **DeleteBucket:** Garage does not yet accept deleting buckets using API calls, it has to be done using the CLI tools.
-This request will return a 403 Forbidden.

 - **GetBucketVersioning:** Stub implementation (Garage does not yet support versionning so this always returns "versionning not enabled").